VladManyanov/NFSMW2012ModdingTools/README.md

 Script link: https://drive.google.com/drive/folders/1EvcpCqHMHY7BluTEHg6PhzsQCq9dUuZ2
 (*Google for tool usage information!*)

-After that, proceed to unpack/15_00_00_00 and cpoy F7_30_0F_00.dat file into the folder with EventCarsListEdit.
+After that, proceed to unpack/15_00_00_00 and copy F7_30_0F_00.dat file into the folder with EventCarsListEdit.
 Launch Unpack.bat file.

 ## How to work with JSON version?
 Please proceed to this page: https://github.com/VladManyanov/NFSMW2012ModdingTools/wiki/F7_30_0F_00-file-contents